MicrosoftDocs/power-automate-docs/articles/android.md

 ## View a list of your cloud flows

 You can view the flows that you've created as well as flows shared with you.
-This includes non-solution and solution-aware flows.
+This includes non-solution, solution-aware, and shared flows.

 ![Screenshot of a list of flows.](media/android/instant-flows.png "List of flows")